 Another Atlanta area insurance carrier that focuses on small groups, understands Obamacare and the risks in the fully-insured health insurance market (where the financial exposure is not known because they don’t know the medical conditions of the employees being insured).
 However, this carrier has found a formula that accurately projects these costs.
 This company pays agents between $28 and $33 per employee per month.
 The math is simple: Five employees at $33 per month is $165 in a month commission.
 What’s the difference between $28 and $33 per employee in compensation?
 The size of the agent’s business with the carrier.

 The reduction in commissions and the amount of knowledge health insurance agents are now providing their clients results in an imbalance.
 To off-set the expenses, agents are providing consulting services.
 If a company asks an agency to look at its benefits and does not make that agent broker of record, the agency will ask for a fee.
 If a company has not previously offered health insurance, I would expect the agent to ask for a consulting fee.
-To cover the cost of the initial analysis and too often an agent will invest a large amount of hours only to have the company decide not to offer the benefits or select a different agent.
+To often an agent will invest a great deal of time and intellectual property to have a company decide not to offer benefits or select a different agent to carry out the consulting agent’s suggestions.
 Companies where we have requested a consulting fee have been very complimentary of the analysis provided.

 As a result of the adjusted fee schedule, insurance agents are increasingly looking for larger employers as the amount of time the agent expends is roughly the same as employers with less than 50 employees.
 Small companies generally do not have an HR person and therefore the person who is administering the benefits needs an agent who will work as the company’s back office, efficiently working with employee claims, understanding their benefits and finding doctors.
 These employers also need help with compliance, education and changes occurring frequently in the current environment.